LTUC/amman-dotnet-401d2/Curriculum/Class18/facilitator/Resources/api.md

 - Derive Controller from ControllerBase
 - Cerate each of the actions by hand,
 - Bring up `Attribute Routing` (Attribute Routes serve a purpose)
-- Constrain which http mehtods/verbs that you want those action methods to handle
+- Constrain which http methods/verbs that you want those action methods to handle
-- Route template/pattern that shoudl match the URI for any req that makes it to the action method
+- Route template/pattern that should match the URI for any req that makes it to the action method
 - create Get route
 - Create Put route
 - Create Post